 - Narrow armrests make nursing/bottle feeding difficult without additional pillows

 A recliner is designed with comfort in mind.
+After a long day of changing diapers, feeding and cleaning, nothing quite matches the feeling of sinking into a plush recliner.
 They come in a variety of styles and fabric options to fit in with almost any décor.
-Function varies by model, but most offer rocking and swivel motions in addition the recline feature.
+You can even find recliners with adjustable headrests and power reclining for the utmost comfort and ease.
+Many people shy away from recliners because they can be stationary pieces of furniture.
+However, function varies by model, and most offer rocking and swivel motions in addition to the recline feature.

 - Very comfortable